nadiamariduena/python-intro-2024-privat/13_dictionaries.md

 ## Example 2

-🌟 in other words ITS IS LIKE ( an array) when creating a new variable and assigning to it a new value, then merging the original variable with the new one (which contains the nex value)
+🌟 in other words ITS IS LIKE ( an array) when creating a new variable and assigning to it a new value, then merging the original variable with the new one (which contains the new value)

 ```python
 # Original dictionary